The Pros and Cons: Big Owner-Clients for Property Management Success

 1. Big Pockets

-The first and most apparent advantage of landing a big client is the cash injection to your business.
+The first and most apparent advantage of landing a big client with many rental properties is the cash injection to your business.

 2. Opportunity for Future Work